 Emerson Health and our affiliated physician practices are committed to providing the expert medical care you need in a safe environment.
 The measures implemented at our main hospital, off-site locations, urgent care centers and physician practices include:

-- Screening/Masks: Everyone entering our hospital, outpatient practices and facilities — staff, patients and visitors — are screened for symptoms, required to sanitize their hands, and provided a mask that they must wear throughout their visit.
+- Screening/Masks: Everyone entering our hospital, outpatient practices and facilities — staff, patients and visitors — are screened for symptoms, required to sanitize their hands, and provided a mask to wear during their visit.
 We will make accommodations for patients who cannot tolerate a mask.

 - Personal Protective Equipment (PPE): Our staff have the proper personal protective equipment in ample supply and follow strict guidance from the Centers for Disease Control and Prevention.
 All staff wear a surgical mask and sometimes might wear gown, gloves and face shield when necessary.

 - Cleaning: Frequent, thorough and enhanced cleaning protocols throughout the hospital and our off-site facilities.
 This includes disinfecting exam rooms and equipment, as well as all common areas, including hallways, waiting rooms, restrooms and door knobs.
 Learn more about the efforts our Environmental Services team is doing to keep you healthy.

 - Hand Hygiene: We have hand sanitizers throughout our facilities so patients, visitors and staff can clean their hands easily and often.
 We also encourage patients and staff to wash their hands with soap and water frequently.
 Good hand hygiene is essential to good health.